free-ko/study-js-elli/README.md

 1. JS history and present
 2. Console print and difference between script async and defer
-3. Data types, let, var, hositing
+3. Data types, let, var, hosting
 4. Operator, if, for loop
 5. Arrow Function
 6. Difference between class and object